top of page

 Dream 3; The journey

 I am asked to embark on a journey in a large and beautifully shaped passenger bus with the assignment of travelling to the capital of the country.
 Having never driven a bus, I am unsettled by the journey ahead..
 Nevertheless, I get on and begin the journey.
 After a while, I feel increasingly confident.
 I drive for hours through many areas and towns.
 Suddenly I come to a big wooden wall with only a small door, through which the bus could never continue.
 Some men appear who build a new and fascinatingly shaped door frame that fits exactly to the bonnet only.
 Unfortunately, the opening remains far too small and I turn back.
-As I continue my journey, I come across a safe place to park the bus.
-I get out and still check the underside of the bus, where I can move a displaced cover into the right position.
-I know that this means I don't yet know the way to the city, it remains a mystery to me.
+As I continue my journey, I come across a safe place to park the bus.I get out and check the underside of the bus, where I try to push a displaced lid into the right position.
+I know that I still don't know the way into the city, it remains a mystery to me.
 But I am reassured that the bus is in a safe place.

 Interpretation: